dullroar/ten-steps-to-linux-survival/README.md

 Not too exciting, but you get the drift.
 There is typically support for other compression algorithms, too, using [`bzip2`](http://linux.die.net/man/1/bzip2) and [`7z`](http://linux.die.net/man/1/7z) (7-zip) commands.

-However, the "native" way to "archive" a directory's contents in \*IX is with [`tar`](http://linux.die.net/man/1/tar), which is so old that `tar` stands for "tape archive."
+However, the "native" way to "archive" a directory's contents in "UNIX" is with [`tar`](http://linux.die.net/man/1/tar), which is so old that `tar` stands for "tape archive."
 Its purpose is to take virtually any directory structure and create a single output "stream" or file of it.
 That is then typically ran through a compression command and the result is called a "tarball":

 ~~~~ {.bash}
 $ tar cvf foo.tar foo/*